 - Students who have certain disabilities or learning disorders

 - Students with medical needs that require more comprehensive care

-- Students who are at-risk for or have dropped out of school
+- Students who are at risk for or have dropped out of school

 How Does Grading Work in Alternative Schools?

-Many alternative schools have departed from the traditional grading system, replacing grades with a narrative assessment provided of each student by their teachers.
+Many alternative schools have departed from the traditional grading system, replacing grades with a narrative assessment provided to each student by their teachers.
 These assessments provide a synopsis of the work completed in each class as well as a description of the skills learned.
 The focus in these schools is not on earning a letter grade but on mastering the class content.
 Students work with teachers to achieve competency in that particular subject, and competency is not always measurable with a traditional grading system.